 In presenting the following reinterpretation of Bertel Thorvaldsen’s sculpture Venus with the Apple, my aim is to wrest the statue free of the puritanical gaze that has been fixed upon it for nearly two centuries.
 Innumerable interpreters have pronounced Thorvaldsen’s goddess-figure to be chaste and modest in expression, despite of the fact that, according to the myth, Venus had disrobed unblushingly only a moment previously, in order to have her naked body judged and evaluated by a lustful man.

 The basis of my reinterpretation, and its core, is a reevaluation of the tree stump that appears beside the goddess.
 Until now, this stump has been regarded as a decorative element, whose sole function is to serve as Venus’s clothes-horse.
-In my view, however, the stump is not that innocent: indeed, if one has eyes for the unexpected, one will discover that it resembles nothing less than a phallus, and an erect one to boot.
-I will argue that Thorvaldsen—consciously and clandestinely—furnished his statue with this special ithyphallic, obscene element precisely in order to turn Venus with the Apple into an elegantly executed allegory of gender, love, sexuality, and creation—rather than a portrait of reserved chastity, as has otherwise been claimed.
+In my view, however, the stump is not that innocent: indeed, if one has eyes for the unexpected, one will discover that it resembles nothing less than a gigantic phallus, and an erect one to boot.
+I will argue that Thorvaldsen—consciously and clandestinely—furnished his statue with this special phallic, obscene element precisely in order to turn Venus with the Apple into an elegantly executed allegory of male and female love, sexuality, and creation—rather than a portrait of reserved chastity, as has otherwise been claimed.

 Venus with the Apple has its literary basis in the Greek mythological tale of the Judgment of Paris.
 This myth, which describes a beauty contest among three of Olympus’s strongest goddesses, was a cherished motif in the sculpture of Thorvaldsen’s day.
 Briefly, the plot is as follows: